KingricharVD/astra/doc/ssl.md

     * Edit the lux.conf and add
       rpcssl=1

-3. Restart Astra to make these changes take effect.
+3. Restart Lux to make these changes take effect.

 4. Optionally you can test SSL functionality using the openssl s_client command
     * openssl s_client -connect localhost:15004